BattleDash/DashDynamicDaemon/README.md

 Server 1 is responsible for telling the nodes what to do, and when, and the nodes are responsible for creating and keeping track of the game servers themselves.

-Servers and running nodes are all stored in MongoDB, which is queried by Network Control for matchmaking and load balancing.
+Running nodes and their game servers are all stored in MongoDB, which is queried by Network Control for matchmaking and load balancing.

 ## How Server Types are stored